 Finally, any experienced prosecutor knows how much of a gamble a trial really is.
 Plea agreements, however, are a sure thing.
 Even if the case seems reasonably air-tight, most prosecutors would rather have a certain conviction over an uncertain trial.
 All it can take is one juror to wreak havoc on months or years of effort.
 Accordingly, even if a prosecutor is confident, there is a good chance that he or she would rather settle the case by a plea agreement than roll the dice in the courtroom.

 While plea bargaining may have benefits for judges and prosecutors, ultimately, the decision rests in your hands.
 If you're facing criminal charges, you need honest and complete information about the consequences of accepting or not accepting a plea deal.
 That's where it's beneficial to consult with a skilled criminal defense attorney comes into play who is the only person with a duty to zealously defend your interests.
-You can speak to one in your area today and receive a free consultation.
+You can speak to one in your area today and receive a free case review.